facebook pixel Skip to Main Content

 Do my prerequisite courses expire?

 ISU will accept credits regardless of when they were taken.
-However, for the Traditional and BS Completion nursing programs:
+However, for the nursing programs:

-• Introduction to Pathobiology (ISU BIOL 3305) and Pharmacology for Nursing (ISU PPRA 3315) must be completed within 5 years prior to entrance into the nursing program.
+• Introduction to Pathobiology (ISU BIOL 3305) and Pharmacology for Nursing (DHS 3315) must be completed within 3 years before entrance into the nursing program.

 If you have completed a course that falls outside the times listed above, you are welcome to submit a petition if you have been using and applying the content from that course(s) in your recent work and/or volunteer experience.
 Please include a written statement with your petition that details your experience.

-ISU School of Nursing reserves the right to revise admission requirements at any time, without prior notice.
-Please check with the School of Nursing website and/or Academic Advisor for updates regarding restrictions on maturity of credits and other admission requirements.
-You are also welcome to call the School of Nursing with any questions at 208-282-2132 (Pocatello campus) or 208-373-1785 (Meridian campus).
+ISU School of Nursing reserves the right to revise admission requirements at any time without prior notice.
+Please check with the School of Nursing website and/or Academic Advisor for updates regarding restrictions on the maturity of credits and other admission requirements.

 Are straight A’s in the nursing prerequisites required to apply and be accepted into the Nursing Program?